-- Focus on how BSHC in the future can benefit from a regional approach. - Monitor the development of SDI that could be relevant for the Baltic Sea. - To present a yearly report to the BSHC and a report to NSHC every second year at their meeting.
+- Identify and analyse the current status of individual MS MSDI implementation. - Consider MSDI policies within the related international project e.g. e-navigation, ICZM, INSPIRE, MSP, EU Integrated Maritime Strategy, the Marine Strategy Framework and EU Strategy for the Baltic Sea and/or North Sea Region. - Analyse how maritime authorities can contribute their spatial information and the necessary updates, so information can easily be collated with other information to a current overall picture for the region. - Focus on how BSHC and/or NSHC in the future can benefit from a regional approach. - Monitor the development of SDI that could be relevant for the Baltic Sea and/or North Sea. - To present a yearly report to the BSHC and the NSHC either at their meeting or through correspondence.
 This report should include a description on the current status, recommendations on how to proceed with the MSDI implementation and if deemed necessary an action plan with specified time schedule for future BSHC and-NSHCMSDI actions.